ashi009/bestroutetb/README.md

     --rule-format=<string>

-String used to format a rule when `--profile=custom`.
+String used to format a rule.

 You may use `%prefix`, `%mask`, `%length` and `%gateway` or `%gw` in the string.